 - My Account

 *Rosalyn Terborg-Penn was born on this date in 1941.
 She was a Black professor of history and author.

 Born Rosalyn Marian Terborg in Brooklyn, New York.
 Her mother, Jeanne Terborg, was a clerical worker from Indianapolis, and her father, Jacques A. Terborg, was a Suriname-born jazz musician.
 In 1951 her family moved to Queens, where she graduated from John Adams High School in 1959.
 In 1963 she received a degree in history from Queens College, City University of New York.
 While at Queens College, she was a charter of the NAACP chapter.
-Terborg-Penn headed a protest on campus when the school would not let Malcolm X speak on campus.
+Terborg-Penn headed a protest on campus when the school would not let Malcolm X speak.
 She also organized student road trips, including a trip to Prince Edward County, Virginia, where schools were closed by anti-racial integration school officials.

 She specialized in African American history and black women's history.
 Her book African American Women in the Struggle for the Vote, 1850-1920, was a ground-breaking work that recovered the histories of black women in the women's suffrage movement in the United States.
 She was a faculty member at Morgan State University.
 Rosalyn Terborg-Penn died on December 25, 2018.